myobie/myobie/README.md

 ## I ❤️ GH

 I’ve been using GitHub since before it was public, I have a very low user ID ([179](https://api.github.com/users/myobie)), I’ve worked at GitHub in the past, and I have a lot of super old public repos I am embarrassed about.
-Just to say: I like GitHub and use it everyday.
+All that just to say: I like GitHub and use it everyday.

 **I am not a programmer, but I've pretended to be one for a while.** I’ve even been an “architect” although I hate that title.
 I see myself as a designer who tries envision systems of working between computers and humans.
 Programming (along with other skills, tools, and other people) is something which can help me build the things I see in my mind.